bashizip/business-hours-picker/README.md

  	implementation 'com.github.bashizip:business-hours-picker:1.1.1'

-## v.1.1.0 Update
+## v1.1.1 Update

-- Migration to AndroidX
-- Add setBusinessHourList() method to the picker
+- Upgrade gradle version
-- UI refresh
+- Update ReadMe
-- Improved picker layout performance
+- Remove the v prefix in version names

 ## How to use it

 First  Add the picker and the viewer you want to use in your layout files.
 The library has 4 main components,